Namantar Andolan: Attacks

-In Jalgot Village, Fauzdar Bhurevar was beaten and then burned alive by a mob at a police outpost.
+In Jalgot Village, Inspector Bhurevar was beaten and then burned alive by a mob at a police outpost.
 Violence was reported in Pune.
 Demonstrators in Mumbai teargassed.
-Statues of Ambedkar and Buddha through the region were also damaged or destroyed.
+Statues of Ambedkar and the Buddha through the region were also damaged or destroyed.

 Role of media, political parties and bureaucrats

 Media

 The regional press played a biased role during the violence.
 The Marathi Newspaper, Prajawani and Godatir Samachar, opposed the Namantar "by giving wide publicity to the riots in the cities and suppressing news in the rural areas."
 According to Aurangabad daily, Marathwada the Namantar was a cultural violation for Marathwada existence.
 The press did not publish about rural violence news.
-They did not report the declarations by the Republican Party of India and Dalit Panther.
+They did not report the declarations by the Republican Party of India and Dalit Panthers.
 The front page of a famous Marathi newspaper published a notice for upper caste Hindus to support the agitation.
 Similarly, people were urged through letters, flyers, and hand-outs to join the agitation.
 The Parliamentary Committee advised to reinforce the police intelligence with radio communication, telephones, and motor vehicles in talukas.
-But the media intensified on allegations that the PCR Act was being misused.
-Bhalchandra Nemade commented "All Marathi newspapers are communal and they thrive on the so-called 'freedom of press' to serve their own aims."
+But the media intensified on allegations that the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 was being misused.
+Bhalchandra Nemade commented "All Marathi newspapers are communal and they thrive on the so-called 'freedom of the press' to serve their own aims."
 The chief minister of Maharashtra admitted the one-sided role of the press.